Submit Documentation

 Statement

-Apex Europe Ltd is part of a group of companies that engages with contractors based in the UK, who work on a temporary basis in many different sectors ranging from social care to construction.
+Apex Europe Ltd is part of a group of companies that engages with contractors based in the UK, who work on a temporary basis in many different sectors.

 Our contractors source their assignments through recruitment agencies and negotiate contract rates directly with the recruitment agency.

-Our gender pay results and information set out in this report are accurate and reflective of the construction sector that Apex Europe Ltd primarily operates in.
+Our gender pay results and information set out in this Report are accurate and reflective of the sector`s that Apex Europe Ltd operates in.

 arrow_downarrow_leftarrow_rightbriefcase cog crossenvelopehouse motionpersonphone-2 phonepin social_facebooksocial_googleplussocial_instagramsocial_linkedin_altsocial_linkedinsocial_pinterestlogo-twitter-glyph-32social_youtubespeech tickumbrellawheel